Jacobventer/iot_environmental_data_pipeline/readme.md

 ## Operational Scenario
 Environmental sensors are deployed throughout the Kungwini municipality.
-Sensor measurements are collected continuously and processed every 6 hours in batches.
+Sensor measurements are assumed to be collected continuously.
+In the intended operational scenario, telemetry data would be processed every 6 hours in batches.

 Telemetry data is processed every 6 hours in batches.
 The generated dashboard allows city planners to: